-Similar to the location requirements, any equipment within the facility should be designed, located, and maintained to function as intended.
-All equipment should also be regularly cleaned and stored according to the proper procedures, and removed if found defective or malfunctioning.
+Similar to location requirements, any equipment within the facility should be designed, located, and maintained properly in order for it to function as required.
+All equipment should also be regularly cleaned and stored according to the proper procedures and promptly removed or repaired if found to be defective or malfunctioning.

 5. Raw Materials

-Any materials for production are required to be stored appropriately.
-Furthermore, a proper inventory of the raw materials the facility has in stock should be available and updated regularly, as well as documentation of where the materials come from, to ensure quality.
+Any materials for production are required to be stored appropriately according to HACCP principles.
+Furthermore, a proper inventory of as well as origin documentation for of raw materials should be available and updated regularly to ensure quality.

 Naturally, successful GMP compliance relies heavily on facility personnel.
-Everyone who works for the facility should be well-trained and qualified to do their assigned job.
-They should have a clear awareness of the various GMP principles and receive continual training, so they are always up-to-date with their job skills and what is expected by the FDA.
+Everyone who works within the facility should be well-trained and qualified.
+They should have a clear awareness of the various GMP principles and receive continual training in order to maintain and improve job skills while keeping abreast of FDA updates.

 7. Validation and Qualification

 The critical steps of the manufacturing process should be validated to ensure they meet specific GMP qualification guidelines.
-Regular reviews of this process will also help to ensure that product quality remains high and consistent.
+Regular reviews of this process will also help to ensure that product quality remains consistently high.

 9. Documentation and Record keeping

-Keeping thorough records is an essential part of any company, and therefore a critical part of the GMP.
-Everything about the facility should be documented in clear, legible ways.
+Everything about a facility should be documented in a clear, legible manner.
 All documents should be kept in an organized system where managers can easily find and refer to various aspects of the facility at any time.

 10. Inspections and Quality Audits